nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 * `offset`: the exact same `offset` value as used in *Load Transaction* syscall.
 * `index`: an index value denoting the index of cells to read.
 * `source`: a flag denoting the source of cells to locate, possible values include:
-    + 0: current cell, in this case `index` value would be ignored since there's only one current cell.
     + 1: input cells.
     + 2: output cells.
     + 3: dep cells.